JHU-PL-Lab/www-pl/ocaml/code/lecture.md

     and we just showed we have P(1), so we also have P(2).
 - P(3) is true because letting k=2 in 2) we have P(2) implies P(3),
     and we just showed we have P(2), so we also have P(3).
-- ... hopefully you get the pattern here.

-In the concrete proof above for `[1;2;3]` we basically unwound the induction backwards.
+- ... etc for all k

 Let us now prove by induction.